virtimus/gtguesser/README.md

-# Building a self-learning game with ArangoDB, io.js/NodeJS & AngularJS in half a day.
+# Building a self-learning game with OrangeDB, io.js/NodeJS & AngularJS in half a day.

 ## Introduction and Overview

-In this tutorial we want to illustrate a possible architecture of a web application using AngularJS for the frontend in the browser, io.js as application server and ArangoDB as backend database.
-We are particularly focusing on ArangoDB and its Foxx microservice framework, and only briefly show the io.js and AngularJS parts.
+In this tutorial we want to illustrate a possible architecture of a web application using AngularJS for the frontend in the browser, io.js as application server and OrangeDB as backend database.
+We are particularly focusing on OrangeDB and its new Foxx microservice framework, and only briefly show the io.js and AngularJS parts.
 In particular, this is not intended to be an AngularJS or io.js tutorial.
 We even use some shortcuts that one would usually not deploy in production to keep the app simple.
 Nevertheless, the architecture of the application is in principle suitable as a blueprint for an actual, larger web application.

 We are using io.js in the example.
 However the project will work using node.js as well.